amancantgit/Crypto-Price-Tracker/README.md

 - React.js: For building the user interface.
 - Axios: For fetching data from the CoinGecko API.
 - WebSocket: To receive real-time price updates.
+- Tailwind CSS: For styling the components and layout.

 ### Installation Steps:
 Follow these steps to set up and run the project locally: